CITY OF PALMS PARK

 Also, more seating was added along the warning track in 2005-06 & a new Outfield deck was installed in 2006-07.

-The Lee County Sports Authority is located on the 1st Floor.
+The Lee County Sports Development is located on the 1st Floor.

-City of Palms Park is a stadium in Fort Myers, Florida primarily used for baseball, although the City of Fort Myers uses the venue for the occasional concert.
+City of Palms Park is a stadium in Fort Myers, Florida primarily used for baseball, although the City of Fort Myers uses the venue for the occasional concert in the West Parking Lot.
 It served as the spring training home of the Boston Red Sox from its opening in 1993 to 2011.
-Former Boston Red Sox left fielder Mike Greenwell is from Fort Myers, and was instrumental in bringing his team to the city for spring training.
 The stadium was built in 1992 for that purpose and holds 8,000 people.
-It was also the home of the Red Sox Rookie team, the Gulf Coast League Red Sox, from April through June.
 The stadium's name is taken from the city's official nickname.
-A crew of six is on hand during spring training to groom the Ballfields/Common grounds.
-Every effort is made to ensure that the players have access to the best spring training facility in Major League Baseball.
-Since Lee County Parks and Recreation has taken this facility over from the City of Fort Myers in 2003, the Grounds Crew has won the Ground Crew of the year award for the Red Sox Gulf Coast League in 2005 and 2007.
-City of Palms Park is one of four spring training facilities in Fort Myers.
-The Minnesota Twins train in Hammond Stadium on the Southern end of town.
-Terry Park Ballfield (also known as the Park T. Pigott Memorial Stadium) in East Fort Myers is currently not in use, however, it is the former home of the Philadelphia Athletics, Cleveland Indians, Pittsburgh Pirates and Kansas City Royals.
 In February 2012, the Boston Red Sox moved their spring training operations into the newly constructed jetBlue Park at Fenway South located on County Highway 876 (Daniels Parkway) in Fort Myers.
 It is also located very close to Southwest Florida International Airport.